itornaza/sdc-traffic-signs/writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because we ca get their classification by only looking at their shapes.
-The validation accuracy improved by 0.03 using the Lenet-5 model.
+As a first step, I decided to convert the images to grayscale because we can get their classification by only looking at their shapes.
+The validation accuracy improved by 0.03 using the Lenet-5 model with only adding grayscale preprocessing.

 As a following step I applied histogram equalization to better distribute the pixel color values through out the [0, 255] range.
-The validation accuracy improved by another 0.025 using the Lenet-5 model.
+The validation accuracy improved by another 0.025 using the Lenet-5 standard  model.

 As a last step, I normalized the image data because it is a good technique to have zero variance and zero mean.
 I have chosen to normalize the grayscale channel values from [0, 255] to [-0.5, 0.5].
-This added to the validation accuracy by another 0.05 and was most contributing preprocessing step to the network improvement.
+This added to the validation accuracy by another 0.05 and was the most contributing preprocessing step to the network prediction accuracy improvement.

-After all the preprocessing steps the validation accuracy of the unmodified Lenet-5 model jumped from 0.83 to 0.932.
+After all applying all the preprocessing steps and without any change in the standard Lenet-5 model, the validation accuracy jumped from 0.83 to 0.932, i.e. by a factor of 0.1!

 Here is an example of a traffic sign image before and after preprocessing